fisherj2/protein_imputation/README.md

 Our analyses were implemented using a Nextflow pipeline.
 You can find more details regarding Nextflow development and execution in the [documentation](https://www.nextflow.io/docs/latest/index.html).
 To understand how we executed the pipeline, consult the submit_pipe.sh file.

 Each protein imputation method was implemented using a separate conda environment, to avoid version conflicts.
 These environments are defined in yml files alongside the method execution scripts in the modules folder.
+You will need to make sure you specify either a conda env path or yml path.